v128store/guile-hoot/design/log.md

 Then, non-tail function calls; once that is working we'll be close to having a working Scheme.

+### 2023-05-15

+Some interesting progress: the test suite and JS host harness has been enhanced so as to compile multiple compilation units and have them interoperate.
+To do this we need to ensure they share the same run-time (stack pointers, etc).
+Probably there are some more guard-rails to make here but for now it's an interesting development.

+We now compile value returns, tail calls, conditionals, and a few minimal primcalls (add, add/immediate, sub, sub/immediate, mul).
+We can do non-tail calls too.
+Recursive fac and fib run (though don't handle overflow to bignum yet); speed appears to currently be about 15x slower than Guile native.
+Something to work on over time.

 ## The near future

 ### Differences from Guile's compiler backend